Summary

 }

-Or add them at the user level in ~/.claude/settings.json so they are available across all projects.
-Claude Code will automatically discover the tools when it starts up, and you can use them in your conversations just like the built-in tools.
+Servers may alternatively be added at the user level in ~/.claude/settings.json so that they are available across all projects.
+Claude Code automatically discovers the tools at startup, and they are available in conversations in the same manner as the built-in tools.

 Popular MCP Servers and the Ecosystem

-One of the most exciting aspects of MCP is the rapidly growing ecosystem of pre-built servers.
-You do not need to build everything from scratch — there are already servers for the most popular tools and services.
+One of the most notable aspects of MCP is the rapidly growing ecosystem of pre-built servers.
+Building every connector from scratch is unnecessary, as servers already exist for the most popular tools and services.

 Official and Reference Servers

-Anthropic and the MCP community maintain a collection of reference servers that cover common use cases:
+Anthropic and the MCP community maintain a collection of reference servers covering common use cases.

 | Server | What It Does | Transport | Source |